feifeiniu-se/RAT_Demo/README.md

 <h2 id="4"> Evaluation </h2>
 The evaluation of this tool is based on our previous work on ICSE2023.

+We evaluate our tool on three bug localization techniques: SimiScore, TraceScore and BugCache.

 <h2 id="5"> Demonstration of Usage</h2>

+For developers: This tool gives

+For researchers:
 <h2 id="6"> How to cite this paper</h2>